IgorKowalczyk/github-views/README.md

 ## 🖥️ Hosting with Vercel

-Version `v3` does not support Vercel hosting.
-If you want to host this project on Vercel, use version [v2](https://github.com/IgorKowalczyk/github-views/tree/v2.2.1) and follow the instructions corresponding to the version.
+Versions `>= v3` does not support Vercel hosting.
+If you want to host this project on Vercel, use versions `<= v2`.
+To do this, go to [v2 branch](https://github.com/IgorKowalczyk/github-views/tree/v2.2.1) and follow the instructions corresponding to the version.

 ## ⁉️ Issues